399Hong/Sat1030HomworkAssignment/StableMatching/readme.md

-We would like you to implement the Gale-Shapley algorithm for nding the man-optimal stable maching.
+We would like you to implement the Gale-Shapley algorithm for finding the man-optimal stable maching.
 An O(n2) solution is preferred.

 We use # for the comment and we have e.g. n = 5 to indicate the value n of our stable matching problem.
 We use all odd integers ranging from 1 to 2n-1 as the man ID, and all even integers ranging